Infrastructure New Zealand Board Members

 Margaret is the Chair of Infrastructure New Zealand, having been elected at the 2021 AGM.

 Margaret has been an active member on the Board for a number of years and is a professional company director, working primarily in the infrastructure and service sector.
-She has a particular focus on people and culture.
+She has a particular focus on people, diversity and culture.

-She is currently Chair of Watercare and the Lyttleton Port Company, and a director of Aurora Energy, DairyNZ, Hamilton Airport, IT Partners Group, Waimea Water and WINTEC.
+She is currently Chair of Watercare and Hospice Waikato, and a director of DairyNZ, Hamilton Airport, IT Partners Group and Waimea Water.

 Crown Infrastructure Partners

 In Graham’s current role as CEO of Crown Infrastructure, he is responsible for delivery of the successful Public-Private Partnership (PPP) Ultra-Fast Broadband rollout, the continuation of various telecommunication infrastructure initiatives, oversight, and delivery of the COVID-19 $3b Shovel Ready Infrastructure, the Three Waters Reform Infrastructure funding of local Government and Infrastructure Funding and Financing of local government infrastructure programmes.